wtbarnes/loops-workshop-2017-talk/loops-workshop-2017-talk/presentation.md

 Why is this?

-Note that cool and hot emission are unconstrained because of a lack of spectral information there
+Note that very cool (well below 1 MK) and very hot (>8-9 MK) emission are unconstrained because of a lack of spectral information there

 ---
 class: full,middle,center